ppcano/ember-mk/Readme.md

 Import the js and css files to your project.
 Also include jquery.transit.js on your project.

+##Packages

+As well as, jquery and ember, the project requires [sproutcore/ember-touch](https://github.com/ppcano/sproutcore-touch)

+If you want to test against other ember/jquery/ember-touchs version, deployed the js on the examples/assets directory.

 ##Animations

 Currently, animations are done with jquery.transit.js.
 You can also use your own